Most dads need life insurance to secure the financial…

 The MoD is currently under contract with Aon (underwritten by AIG) to provide the military with personal accident and life insurance cover (or PAX).

-PAX is currently the preferred insurance choice within our Armed Forces and has approximately 57,000 active policyholders.
+PAX is currently the preferred insurance choice within our Armed Forces and covers over 60,000 members.

 One benefit of a PAX plan is that it has been designed to enable members leaving the military to continue their cover.